-The tests are in three separate levels to encourage more training and achievement in the areas of scent discrimination tracking/ trailing.
+The certifications are in four separate environmental conditions: Field/ Woods, Rural, Suburban, and Urban.
+Each Environmental condition has four distinct achievement steps: Handler, Specialist, Expert, and Master.
+This encourages more training and achievement in the areas of scent discrimination tracking/ trailing.
 Level 1 must be passed before continuing to the next level of testing.
 Each level is result oriented and does not evaluate a dog's behaviors or mannerisms while tracking/ trailing.
 It is simply a test of the dog's ability to get from point A to point B and find the correct person.